byu-cpe/ecen526_website/_assignments/group_paper_review.md

 Make sure the paper you select is related to wireless networking.
 I expect you to meet as a group to review the paper.
 There will be two parts to this assignment: a written paper review and a group presentation.
 For everything that gets turned into me, only one person in your group needs to submit it.

 ## Group Meetings
-To help facilitate good group discussions and fairness, I am requiring you to meet as a group *at least once* to discuss the paper.
+To help facilitate good group discussions and fairness, I require you to meet as a group *at least once* to discuss the paper.
 To show that you met, record the Zoom meeting and send me the link or file.

 ## Written Paper Review
 The written report needs to have the following parts: